 The property for this proposed easement and pipeline is located in Yakima County in Section 27, Township 12 North, Range 21 East.
-The property is located at 46.49842 N, -120.1725 W. The proposed easement will go from east to west across Parcel No. 21122711402, and will be 8 feet wide by 1,320 feet long.
+The property is located at 46.49842 N, -120.1725 W. The proposed easement will go from east to west across Parcel No. 21122711402, and will be 8 feet wide by 1500 feet long.
 The property is currently in use as a USDA research station, and the soils are predominantly Cleman very fine sandy loam, Esquatzel silt loam, and Ritzville silt loam.
 The portion of the parcel covered by the easement is relatively flat, with slopes no greater than 5 percent.
+This parcel lies in the Moxee valley, east of the city of Yakima in Yakima County, Washington along Highway 24.
+The land use types in the area are either agricultural or rural residential.

-B. ENVIRONMENTAL ELEMENTS [help]
+B. ENVIRONMENTAL ELEMENTS

-1. Earth [help]
+1. Earth